gavraq/credit-project/Documentation/Task_4_Documentation.md

   - Models use JSONField for flexible metadata.
   - Designed for future analytics, notifications, and integration.

+---

+### Architectural Note: Workflow Engine Model Migration

+During iterative development, workflow engine models were initially implemented in the `users` app as part of Task 4.
+As the architecture matured, these models were migrated to the dedicated `workflow_engine` app to improve modularity and maintainability.
+The original models in `users` were removed to avoid duplication and system check errors.
+All workflow logic now resides in the `workflow_engine` app, and this change is reflected in the project sequencing and dependencies.

 ### Management Commands Executed
 - (If not already present) Create the Django app for workflow engine:
   ```sh